missbassethorn/missbassethorn/README.md

 - 👀 I’m interested in engineering leadership and occasionally messing about in code
 - 🌱 I’m currently learning everything
 - 💞️ I’m looking to collaborate on BAND!
 - 📫 How to reach me?
-Twitter
+LinkedIn

 <!---
 missbassethorn/missbassethorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.